thrasher-corp/gocryptotrader/.github/PULL_REQUEST_TEMPLATE.md

-# Description
+# PR Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the change, feature or issue which this pull request addresses.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Fixes # (issue)